fortran-lang/fortran-lang.org/CONTRIBUTING.md

 __How is the site built?__

-The Fortran-lang site uses the Ruby-based [Jekyll static site generator](https://jekyllrb.com/) to compile the markdown and HTML files.
+The Fortran-lang site uses the Ruby-based [Jekyll static site generator](https://jekyllrb.com/) to compile the Markdown and HTML files.
 To contribute you will therefore need to install Jekyll on your development computer, so that you can build the website on your computer and preview your changes.
 (The compiled website can be found in the `_site` folder.)